testiranjephp/prvo/README.md

 # Conclusion
 Idea of this readme file is to enable informations how to use this project.
-Because it is goal just basic informations, if you need detailed informations it is good to consult official documentation on  https://docs.microsoft.com/en-us/visualstudio/test/?view=vs-2019.
+Because it is goal just basic informations, if you need detailed informations, it is good to consult official documentation on  https://docs.microsoft.com/en-us/visualstudio/test/?view=vs-2019.